thi-ng/umbrella/packages/hdom/README.md

 When the component is first used the order of execution is: `render` -> `init`.
-The `release` method is only called when the component has been removed / replaced (basically if it's not present in the new tree anymore). **The `release` implementation should NOT manually call `release()` on any children, since that's already handled by `diffTree()`.**
+The `release` method is only called when the component has been removed / replaced (basically, if it's not present in the new tree anymore). **The `release` implementation should NOT manually call `release()` on any children, since that's already been handled by hdom's `diffTree()`.**

-The rest `...args` provided are sourced from the component call site as this simple example demonstrates:
+Any remaining arguments are sourced from the component call site as this simple example demonstrates:

 ```ts